Lily is an experienced inquest practitioner who expertly represents bereaved families in complex cases that belie her junior level of call.

 Overview

 Lily Lewis has a multidisciplinary human rights and civil liberties practice.
-She specialises in inquests and public inquiriespublic law, and social welfare law and is ranked as a Tier 1 Rising Star for Inquests and inquiries by The Legal 500.
+She specialises in inquests and public inquiriespublic law, and social welfare law and is ranked as a Tier 1 Rising Star for Inquests and inquiries by The Legal 500 and as Up and Coming by Chambers and Partners.

 She currently represents Core Participants who were subject to surveillance by undercover officers in the Undercover Policing Inquiry.
 She is also instructed on behalf of Covid-19 Bereaved Families for Justice in the UK Covid-19 Inquiry.